daim147/devops-learning/Learn/Linux/LinuxCommands.md

     swap space is a portion of the hard disk that is used as virtual memory when the physical memory (RAM) is full.
 It allows the system to swap data between RAM and the hard disk to free up memory and prevent system crashes due to memory exhaustion.

-`ip addr show` and `ifconfig` displays and configures network interfaces on Unix-like operating systems.
-It can be used to view information about network interfaces, configure network settings, and troubleshoot network connectivity issues.

-`netstat` displays network connections, routing tables, and interface statistics.
-It can be used to view active network connections, routing information, and network interface statistics.
-Use `-t` to display TCP connections, `-u` to display UDP connections, and `-l` to display listening ports.
-Example: `netstat -tuln`.

-`ss` displays socket statistics.
-It can be used to view detailed information about network sockets, such as active connections, listening ports, and socket states.
-Use `-t` to display TCP sockets, `-u` to display UDP sockets, and `-l` to display listening sockets.
-Example: `ss -tuln`.

 `lscpu` displays CPU information.
 It can be used to view detailed information about the CPU, such as the number of cores, threads, and cache sizes.

 `lsblk` displays block device information.
 It can be used to view information about block devices, such as hard drives, solid-state drives, and partitions.

-### Archive Management
+## Archive Management

 `tar` is a command-line tool for creating, extracting, and managing tar archives.
 It can be used to compress and decompress files and directories, create backups, and transfer data.
 Use `tar -czvf archive.tar file1 file2` to create a tar archive, `tar -xzvf archive.tar` to extract a tar archive, and `tar -tvf archive.tar` to list the contents of a tar archive.
 Use `-c` to create an archive, `-x` to extract an archive, `-t` to list the contents of an archive, `-v` for verbose output, and `-f` to specify the archive file.
 Use `-z` to compress with gzip, `-j` to compress with bzip2, and `-J` to compress with xz. `-C /directory` can be used to specify the directory to extract to.
 Example: `tar -czvf archive.tar.gz file1 file2`, `tar -xzvf archive.tar.gz`.

 `zip` is a command-line tool for creating, extracting, and managing zip archives.
 It can be used to compress and decompress files and directories, create backups, and transfer data.
 Use `zip archive.zip file1 file2` to create a zip archive, `unzip archive.zip` to extract a zip archive, and `unzip -l archive.zip` to list the contents of a zip archive.
 Use `-r` to recursively compress directories, `-l` to list the contents of an archive, and `-d` to delete files from an archive.
 Example: `zip -r archive.zip directory`, `unzip archive.zip`.
 First install this package.

+## Networking

+`ping` sends ICMP echo requests to a host.
+It can be used to test network connectivity, measure round-trip times, and troubleshoot network issues.
+Use `ping hostname` to send ICMP echo requests to a host, `ping -c count` to specify the number of packets to send, and `ping -i interval` to specify the interval between packets.
+Example: `ping google.com`, `ping -c 5 google.com`, `ping -i 2 google.com`.

+`ifconfig` displays and configures network interfaces on Unix-like operating systems.
+It can be used to view information about network interfaces, configure network settings, and troubleshoot network connectivity issues.
+First install this package.

+`ip addr show` and `ifconfig` displays and configures network interfaces on Unix-like operating systems.
+It can be used to view information about network interfaces, configure network settings, and troubleshoot network connectivity issues.

+`ss` displays socket statistics.
+It can be used to view detailed information about network sockets, such as active connections, listening ports, and socket states.
+Use `-t` to display TCP sockets, `-u` to display UDP sockets, and `-l` to display listening sockets.
+Example: `ss -tuln`.

+`traceroute` traces the route to a host.
+It can be used to trace the path that packets take from the local host to a remote host.
+Use `traceroute hostname` to trace the route to a host, `traceroute -n` to display IP addresses instead of hostnames, and `traceroute -q count` to specify the number of packets to send.
+Example: `traceroute google.com`, `traceroute -n google.com`, `traceroute -q 5 google.com`.

+`netstat` displays network connections, routing tables, and interface statistics.
+It can be used to view active network connections, routing information, and network interface statistics.
+Use `-t` to display TCP connections, `-u` to display UDP connections, and `-l` to display listening ports.
+Example: `netstat -tuln`. `-a` displays all sockets, `-n` displays numerical addresses, `-p` displays the process ID and name, `-r` displays the routing table, `-s` displays network statistics, `-i` displays network interfaces, `-c` continuously refreshes the output.
+Example: `netstat -antp` to display all TCP connections with process information.

+`nmap` is a network scanning tool.
+It can be used to discover hosts, services, and open ports on a network.
+Use `nmap hostname` to scan a host, `nmap -p port` to scan a specific port, and `nmap -sV` to detect service versions.
+Example: `nmap google.com`, `nmap -p 80 google.com`, `nmap -sV google.com`.
+First install this package.

+`nslookup` is a DNS lookup tool.
+It can be used to query DNS servers, resolve hostnames, and retrieve DNS records.
+Use `nslookup hostname` to query a DNS server, `nslookup -type=type` to specify the record type, and `nslookup -query=type` to query a specific record type.
+Example: `nslookup google.com`, `nslookup -type=mx google.com`, `nslookup -query=mx google.com`.

+`dig` is a new DNS lookup tool.
+It can be used to query DNS servers, resolve hostnames, and retrieve DNS records.
+Use `dig hostname` to query a DNS server, `dig -t type` to specify the record type, and `dig +short` to display only the IP address.
+Example: `dig google.com`, `dig -t mx google.com`, `dig +short google.com`.

+`route` displays and configures the IP routing table.
+It can be used to view and modify the routing table, add or delete routes, and troubleshoot network connectivity issues.
+Use `route -n` to display IP addresses instead of hostnames, `route add` to add a route, and `route del` to delete a route.
+Example: `route -n`, `route add default gw

+`arp` displays and modifies the ARP cache.
+It can be used to view and modify the ARP cache, add or delete ARP entries, and troubleshoot network connectivity issues.
+Use `arp -n` to display IP addresses instead of hostnames, `arp -s` to add an ARP entry, and `arp -d` to delete an ARP entry.
+Example: `arp -n`, `arp -s ip mac`, `arp -d ip`.

+`mtr` combines the functionality of `ping` and `traceroute`.
+It can be used to trace the route to a host and measure round-trip times to each hop.
+Use `mtr hostname` to trace the route to a host, `mtr -c count` to specify the number of packets to send, and `mtr -i interval` to specify the interval between packets.
+Example: `mtr google.com`, `mtr -c 5 google.com`, `mtr -i 2 google.com`.

+`telnet` is a network protocol tool.
+It can be used to establish a connection to a remote host, test network services, and troubleshoot network connectivity issues.
+Use `telnet hostname port` to connect to a host and port, `telnet -l username hostname port` to specify a username, and `telnet -a hostname port` to enable automatic login.
+Example: `telnet google.com 80`, `telnet -l username google.com 22`, `telnet -a google.com 25`. it can be used to test network services like HTTP, SMTP, POP3, IMAP, SSH, FTP, etc. or to check if a port is open or closed.